skip to main content

 The program consists of 10 group sessions, approximately an hour in length and usually conducted once per week in a school setting during a typical class period.

-CBITS involves six to eight children per group, and is intended for ages 10-18, or middle and high school students
+CBITS involves 6 to 8 children per group, and is intended for ages 10-18 years, or middle and high school students

 • students also participate in one to two one-hour individual sessions

-• parents particpate in two x one-hour education sessions
+• parents participate in two one-hour education sessions

-• teachers particpate in one x one-hour education session
+• teachers participate in one one-hour education session

 Implementation support